paritybit-ai/XFL/docs/en/source/algorithms/algos/VerticalKMeans.rst

 Introduction
 ------------

-Vertical Kmeans is a model obtained by building Kmeans model in machine learning on the vertical federated learning system.
-The calculation process for vertical Kmeans (two parties in this example) is shown as follows, where A is a labeled participant, B is an unlabeled participant, and C is an assist party that performs aggregation operations.
+The calculation process for vertical Kmeans (two parties in this example) is illustracted as follows, where A and B are trainer or label_trainer who own the data, C is the assist_trainer who performs aggregation operations.

 .. image:: ../../images/vertical_kmeans_en.png